indranildeveloper/indranildeveloper-kepler.gl/examples/open-modal/README.md

 # Open modal

-Example showing how to open indranildeveloper-kepler.gl in a modal.
+Example showing how to open indranil-kepler.gl in a modal.

 #### 1. Install